Hardware Display «Prev Next»

 To configure display options, use the Display feature of the Control Panel.
 You can also access this dialog box by right-clicking from any empty space on the desktop, and choosing Properties.

-The Settings tab of the Display Properties dialog box can be used to configure color depth and video resolution.
+• The Settings Tab The Settings tab of the Display Properties dialog box can be used to configure color depth and video resolution.

 You can use the Advanced options feature of the Settings tab to control a wide range of options.
 The Advanced options dialog box allows you to specify display font size, gather information about the video card driver, update and uninstall video drivers, set the refresh frequency of your monitor, enable and disable hardware acceleration, and create color profiles.

-Advanced Options Feature
+Advanced options Feature

 In the next lesson, you will learn how to configure multiple monitors.